 Additionally, CPTC’s career counseling services offer career guidance, resume help, and placement services.

 Southwest Mississippi Community College offers synchronous and asynchronous online courses and degrees through the Canvas online learning system.
 Each associate’s degree requires 62 credits of general education and core courses.

 Distanced learners receive access to SMCC’s online library system and NetTutor program for academic assistance.

 Rappahannock Community College offers online learners a variety of applied science degrees, career studies certificates, and certificate programs.
 In addition, the college’s transfer program allows students to earn their associate’s degree at RCC and then transfer to a four-year bachelor’s program at one of 41 partnering institutions, where they receive guaranteed admission.

 Community colleges are an excellent educational option for many reasons.
 As the cost of higher education continues to rise to astronomical heights, the benefits of staying close to home are countless.
 Overall, a community college education is very affordable compared to a traditional four-year college education.

 Though all community college students may not want to transfer to a four-year school, they have the option to continue their education at four-year institutions.
 Students can stay home and get their associate degree at a community college before continuing to earn a traditional bachelor’s degree elsewhere.
 Other students can earn their associate degree and go straight into the workforce in entry-level positions.

 Whatever their ultimate goal, community college students have many paths to choose from.
-Consider this an introductory guide to community college and consider this list of best community colleges to start your research.
+Consider this an introductory guide to community college and consider this list of the best community colleges to start your research.